wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

 ![deploy](/images/posts/deploying-your-php-application-to-fortrabbit/deploy.png)

-When the deploy is finish I proudly look at the running version of the application:
+When the deploy is finished I proudly look at the running version of the application:

 ![cities running at fortrabbit](/images/posts/deploying-your-php-application-to-fortrabbit/cities-running-at-fortrabbit.png)